uncharted-distil/distil/README.md

 - **Cause**: Dependencies are out of date or have not been installed
 - **Solution**: Run `make install` to install latest dependencies.

 #### "# pkg-config --cflags -- gdal gdal gdal gdal gdal gdal Package gdal was not found in the pkg-config search path."

 - **Cause**: GDAL has not been installed
 - **Solution**: Install GDAL using a package for your environment or download and build from source.

+### Mac

+#### runtime error while training "joblib.externals.loky.process_executor.TerminatedWorkerError: A worker process managed by the executor was unexpectedly terminated.
+This could be caused by a segmentation fault while calling the function or by an excessive memory usage causing the Operating System to kill the worker."

+- **Cause**: Not enough Docker resources
+- **Solution**: change Docker resources to recommended "CPU:10, RAM:10 gigs, Swap:2.5 gigs, Disk Image Size: 64 gigs"